2024 Water Quality Dashboard

 Chlorite

-At the NWD, our top priority is providing safe, clean, and reliable drinking water to customers across Aquidneck Island.
-We are committed to maintaining the highest water quality standards to protect your health, safeguard the environment, and ensure the long-term sustainability of our water resources.
-Our water consistently meets or exceeds all state and federal regulations established by the U.S. Environmental Protection Agency (EPA) and the Rhode Island Department of Health (RIDOH).
+The Newport Water Division (NWD) provides safe, clean, and reliable drinking water to customers across Aquidneck Island.
+Water consistently meets or exceeds all Federal and State regulations established by the U.S. Environmental Protection Agency (EPA) and the Rhode Island Department of Health (RIDOH).
+This page summarizes how water quality is monitored, what is in the water, and where to find detailed annual reports.

 Quick Facts